Idaho and Washington Northern Railroad: Route

 Most of the I&WN line is still visible or in use.

-The McGuire-Newport segment was abandoned In the late 1970s and is privately owned by various people.
+The McGuire-Newport segment was abandoned In 1976 and is privately owned by various people and entities.

 The Newport to Usk segment is currently owned and used by POVA.

 The Usk-Metaline Falls segment was abandoned by POVA in 2016 due to no customers.

 Roster

 The Idaho and Washington Northern Railroad had several steam locomotives.